 First things first.
 Thanks to Karen for her restaurant suggestion.
 Homemade hot sauce with roasted .. peppers or tomatoes, or both... was superb.
 Cheese enchiladas... perfecto.
 Margarita... excellentay: Sweetly sour, salt around the rim and stout.

 A word about the corn tortillas.
 When it comes to restaurant tortillas, Sam always orders corn and I order flour.
-I don't especially like cornmeal unless comes wrapped in a tamale.
 But here?
 When I reached into the tortilla holder, I grabbed the flour tortilla on top.
 Halfway into my soft taco Sam noticed I was eating one of his corn tortillas.
-Thin and mashed very fine, I didn't taste the difference (the stout margarita might have had something to do with it).
+Thin and mashed very fine, I didn't taste the difference.

 I had an instant feeling of love in the women's room.
 Lots of great prints by Mexican artists here and throughout the restaurant.